 - Provide evidence of scholarly promise

-The deadline for application to the PhD program for fall term is the preceding January 5 by 5:00 p.m.
+Application to the PhD program for fall term is the preceding January 5 by 5:00 p.m.
 Pacific Standard Time.

 Students should plan their course of study with the director of the program and the PhD coordinator of their major department.